mate-academy/layout_task-guideline/html-css-code-style-rules.md

+1. [STYLE] - Don't set fixed container size.
+Let the content size dictate it.

-1. [STYLES] - Get used to style all elements using classes.
+2. [STYLES] - Get used to style all elements using classes.
 And don't increase selectors specificity unless completely necessary
     <details>
       <summary>HTML example</summary>